mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 An abbreviation is a shortened version of a longer word, while an acronym is a new word created using the first letter of each word from a phrase.
 This section describes guidelines for abbreviations and acronyms.

 - **Expansions**: On the first mention of a term on a page, expand acronyms that are likely to be unfamiliar to users.
-When in doubt, expand it; or better yet, link it to the article or [glossary](/en-US/docs/Glossary) entry describing the technology.
+When in doubt, expand the term.
+Better yet, link it to the article or [glossary](/en-US/docs/Glossary) entry describing the technology.

   - **Correct**: "XUL (XML User Interface Language) is Mozilla's XML-based language..."
   - **Incorrect**: "XUL is Mozilla's XML-based language..."